 - Open Tools

-Along with open data, NASA's ESDS also provides a wide range of tools and applications for working with these data and the code behind these tools and applications.
+Along with open data, NASA's ESDS also provides a wide range of tools and applications for working with these data along with the code behind these tools and applications.
 The Earthdata Data Tools page provides descriptions and links to resources created by EOSDIS Distributed Active Archive Centers (DAACs) for functions such as searching for and subsetting data.
-In addition, specialized tools, such as NASA Worldview and Giovanni, enable users to interactively explore hundreds of visualized data layers, overlay multiple layers, do comparisons, create animations, and much more.
+In addition, specialized tools such as NASA Worldview and Giovanni enable users to interactively explore hundreds of visualized data layers, overlay multiple layers, do comparisons, create animations, and much more.

 Additional resources for using and working with NASA data include:

 The Algorithm Publication Tool (APT) developed by NASA's Interagency Implementation and Advanced Concepts Team (IMPACT) enables open, reproducible science by helping scientists write standardized, high-quality algorithm documentation collaboratively.
 Algorithm Theoretical Basis Documents, or ATBDs, help ensure reproducible science by documenting key scientific assumptions made when writing algorithms and by promoting better understanding of Earth observation data.